It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 Home remedies may take a bit longer to work, but using natural solutions won’t produce superbugs and are far less toxic to the environment.

-Borax – Borax is a natural mineral containing boron that can be used for all sorts of indoor and outdoor ant baits, although ants will avoid it if you use too much in a dry or wet bait mixture.
-It has a similar effect as baking soda.
+Borax – Borax is a natural mineral containing boron that can be used for all sorts of indoor and outdoor ant baits.
+Note that ants will avoid it if you use too much in a dry or wet bait mixture.
+It has a similar effect as baking soda (see below).

 Related: How to Use Borax to Kill Ants

-Boric Acid – A relative of borax, boric acid is a contact killer.
+Boric Acid – A relative of borax, boric acid kills ants on contact.
 You can use it in a solution or on its own in either liquid or powder form.
 The powder can be sprinkled directly on and around an ant hill to kill any ants using that entrance.

 Homemade Bait Stations – Mixing borax, baking soda, or other ant killers with sugar or peanut butter and placing it along ant trails is a great way to kill off an entire colony, as the workers will carry the bait home where it’ll eventually be given to the queen.